 Add about 5 minutes of light stretching several times a day.
 Whenever you think about it, as a matter of fact.

 Find your tight spots and focus on finding ways to lightly stretch it out.
 This is not a no pain-no gain exercise.
-We want to feel better when we’re done.
+Stretching for flexibility means to feel better when we’re done.

 Here are some suggestions to help you get started:

-- Ankle rolls.
+Ankle rolls.
 Like the shoulder rolls, do five one way, then five the other.
+It’s best to do this while sitting unless you have really good balance or can hold on to something.

 Bonus stretch: This one isn’t really advanced, but it takes some space and possibly a little privacy.
 Sit on the floor and draw your legs up toward you, letting your knees open to each side.
 Hold for 20 seconds.
 Lean forward slightly, holding your ankles and hold for another 20 seconds.
 This is a good one for tight hips.

 That’s it!
-For step 2, let’s add two to three sessions of stretches per day.
+For step 2, let’s add two to three sessions of stretching for flexibility per day.
 That’s a total of maybe 10-15 minutes each day, and three of the stretches can be done at the stop light!
 Totally doable.
 Make sure you breathe through the stretches.
 Oxygen does a body good.

 Do you have a favorite stretch for your tight spot?
 Share it with us in the comments.